Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

     - The management cluster is the Supervisor cluster that the workshop owner provided you.
     - Provisioner: click to show a drop down menu and choose the name of the Supervisor Namespace that the workshop owner provided you.
 - Step 2: Name and assign
     - Cluster name: pick a name.
-Tip: use something unique in it like your name and use a suffix with a number (you may create 2 clusters)
+Tip: use something unique in it like your name and use a suffix with a number.
     - Cluster Group: click to show a drop down menu and choose the Cluster Group you created earlier.
     - Cluster class: click to show a drop down menu and choose `tanzukubernetesclusterclass`.
     - Labels: DO NOT SKIP!
 Choose a couple of labels to have options later to target your clusters.
 Examples:
         - `vsphere: 8.0.2c` -> to identify it as a TKGS/VCF cluster with version
-        - `test-jaime: true` -> to identify it as one of my test clusters (change to somehting unique for you)
+        - `jaime-demo: true` -> to identify it as one of my test clusters (change to somehting unique for you)
 - Step 3: Configure network and storage settings
     - Under Allowed storage clases, click on Add Storage Class and select the storage class from the drop down menu.
     - Under Default storage classe, do the same.